Skip to main content

 the TSDB load balancer will be reachable at localhost:7030 while the Pyroscope load balancer will be available at localhost:10030.

-CEEMS load balancer is capable of providing basic access control for TSDB using CEEMS API server.
-For this work, CEEMS load balancer configuration file must include configuration related to CEEMS API server as discussed in Configuration section.
-If CEEMS load balancer have access to the data directory of CEEMS API server, load balancer will query the DB directly to enforce the access control.
+The CEEMS load balancer is capable of providing basic access control for TSDB using the CEEMS API server.
+For this to work, the CEEMS load balancer configuration file must include configuration related to the CEEMS API server as discussed in the Configuration section.
+If the CEEMS load balancer has access to the data directory of the CEEMS API server, the load balancer will query the database directly to enforce access control.

-If data directory of CEEMS API server is not accessible to CEEMS load balancer, it is possible to configure the client configuration of CEEMS API server in CEEMS load balancer and load balancer will make API requests to API server to know the ownership details of a given compute unit before enforcing access control.
+If the data directory of the CEEMS API server is not accessible to the CEEMS load balancer, it is possible to configure the client configuration of the CEEMS API server in the CEEMS load balancer, and the load balancer will make API requests to the API server to determine the ownership details of a given compute unit before enforcing access control.

 IMPORTANT

-As described in CEEMS API Server, Grafana must be configured to send user header in the requests to datasource for access control to work.
+As described in the CEEMS API Server documentation, Grafana must be configured to send the user header in the requests to the data source for access control to work.

 Using with Grafana

-As discussed in CEEMS Load Balancer section, it is possible for a single instance of CEEMS load balancer to support multiple clusters at the same time.
-Let's take a sample CEEMS load balancer config file as follows:
+As discussed in the CEEMS Load Balancer section, it is possible for a single instance of the CEEMS load balancer to support multiple clusters at the same time.
+Let's take a sample CEEMS load balancer configuration file as follows:

 ceems_lb: